dhardtke/pyEncode/README.md

 Run `gunicorn -c gunicorn.conf.py app:app` to use `gunicorn.conf.py` that pyEncode comes with.

-By default this configures gunicorn to use as many worker threads as the machine running pyEncode on CPUs have.

-It also enables the daemon mode, so that when you start pyEncode, it is being detached into the background.
+The config file we provide enables the daemon mode, so that when you start pyEncode, it is being detached into the background.

 Development
 ============